High Frame Rate Video Reconstruction based on an Event Camera: Experiment

 \subsection{Experimental Setup}

 {\bf{Synthetic dataset.}} In order to provide a quantitative comparison, we build a synthetic dataset based on the GoPro blur dataset \cite{Nah_2017_CVPR}.
 It supplies ground truth videos which are used to generate the blurred images.
-Similarly, we employ the ground-truth images to generate event data based on the methodology of \emph{event camera model}.
+Similarly, we employ the ground-truth images to generate event data based on the methodology of \emph{event camera model}. \rcf{In this GoPro dataset, we did not notice obvious rolling shutter artifacts because images in this dataset were requested to be captured with low speed of camera motions for providing ground-truth latent sharp images.}

 {\bf{Real dataset.}} We evaluate our method on a public Event-Camera dataset \cite{mueggler2017event}, which provides a collection of sequences captured by the event camera for high-speed robotics.
-Furthermore, we present our real {\it blur event dataset}~\footnote{To be released with codes}, where each real sequence is captured with the DAVIS\cite{brandli2014240} under different conditions, such as indoor, outdoor scenery, low lighting conditions, and different motion patterns (\eg, camera shake, objects motion) that naturally introduce motion blur into the APS intensity images.
+Furthermore, we present our real {\it blur event dataset}, where each real sequence is captured with the DAVIS240~\cite{brandli2014240} under different conditions, such as indoor, outdoor scenery, low lighting conditions, and different motion patterns (\eg, camera shake, objects motion) that naturally introduce motion blur into the APS intensity images.
+We also evaluate our method on a newly published Color Event Camera Dataset (CED)~\cite{scheerlinck2019ced} built with DAVIS346 Red Color sensor. \rc{They present an extension of the event simulator ESIM~\cite{rebecq2018esim} that enables simulation of color events. } \rcf{In contrast to GoPro cameras, event cameras, such as DAVIS, employ global shutters, where an entire scene is captured at the same instant.
+Therefore, global shutter cameras, \eg, our event camera, do not have rolling shutter effects.}

 {\bf{Implementation details.}} For all our real experiments, we use the DAVIS~\cite{brandli2014240} that shares photosensor array to simultaneously output events (DVS) and intensity images (APS).
-The framework is implemented using MATLAB with C++ wrappers.
-It takes around 1.5 second to process one image on a single i7 core running at 3.6 GHz.
+The framework is implemented using MATLAB.
+It takes around 1.5 seconds to process one image on a single i7 core running at 3.6 GHz.